linatal/WordAlignments_dictionary/README.md

 ## 3. Creating a Basic Output with Most Common Word Alignments:

-The file findWord.py takes the MGIZA output-files and creates a table with the most frequent alignments from English to German verbs (threshold 0.2%).
+`findWord.py` takes the MGIZA output-files and creates a table with the most frequent alignments from English to German verbs (threshold 0.2%).
 You can use the file via CL:

 ```
 python3 findWord.py -c $PATH_TO_MGIZA_OUTPUT_FILE -w $VERB